tamanegitaro/8BitDoArcadeStickUSBConverter/README.md

 ![image](https://github.com/user-attachments/assets/a7470a09-87fc-4a4f-8a5c-6625e546146e)

 - RPI-RP2 storage will be recognized(Bootsel mode).
 Copy flash_nuke.uf2 in RPI-RP2.
 This will initialize your RP2040 Zero.
-- RPI-RP2 storage will open again after initialization complete.
+- RPI-RP2 storage will open again after initialization is completed.
 Copy GP2040-CE_0.7.10_WaveshareZero.uf2.
-- Once copy complete, hold BOOT button on RP2040-Zero and reconnect converter to your PC.
+- Once copy is completed, hold BOOT button on RP2040-Zero and reconnect converter to your PC.
 - RPI-RP2 storage will open again.
 Copy force_webconfig.uf2.
-- After copy, open web browser in your PC and open http://192.168.7.1
+- After copy is completed, open web browser in your PC and open http://192.168.7.1

 ![image](https://github.com/user-attachments/assets/f4345e02-e9cd-413c-9ad9-1b506f4f3db4)